useradamlee/SPEA-Adam/README.md

 2. **Newsletters:**
 Recently updated to allow remote changes.
-For the newer newsletters, it will show the newsletter sections with the ability to enter the link to that specific section (in a website).
+The newer newsletters will show the newsletter sections with the ability to enter the link to that specific section (in a website).
 For the older newsletters, since it is a pdf file, swiftui will get the link and with pdfkit, it will make it a viewable pdf file inside the app.
 4. **Events, announcements and membership benefits:**
 This is a bit more complicated, but it simply works with a list.